-This course will focus on evidence-based instructional strategies and methodologies that will enhance a classroom of diverse learners within the K-8 setting.
-This course will also provide a focus on methodologies for teaching reading and writing in the content areas, along with exploring literacy strategies, academic vocabulary, technology instruction, and the role of assessment.
+Explicit Instruction in the Content Areas (SPE358L) is a course that focuses on evidencebased instructional strategies and methodologies that will enhance a classroom of diverse learners within the K-12 setting.
+Diverse learner needs include examination of social/emotion, cognitive, and physical needs.
+This course will also provide a focus on listening in the content areas, along with exploring a literacy rich environment that promotes effective instruction.
+Topics will include reading and writing strategies, academic vocabulary, technology instruction, and the role of assessment.
+280